yyang42/moulitest/README.md

 Feedbacks, github issues and pull requests are welcome.

 **Note: the moulitest is a test made by humans and may report false positive or false negative.
-Be critical.**
+Use it with caution.**

 ## Quick Start
 Create the config file